 If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your global engagement program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.

-All Summer School students living on campus will be housed in the brand new Northfields site and in Lewes Court, in single en-suite rooms.
-This means that each room has its own bathroom.
+All Summer School students living on campus will be housed in the brand new state-of-the-art EastSlope residence.
+Rooms are single occupancy with a mix of ensuite bedrooms and bedrooms with a shared bathroom.
 Linens are provided.
 Rooms include equipped kitchens in which students can prepare meals.

 Students must complete the online Elon University Study Abroad Application by the published deadline.
 See the Deadline and Events Calendar for the most up-to-date deadline information.
 Applications are generally accepted one semester in advance.

 A successful semester and summer abroad is dependent upon adequate preparation.
 Students will participate in a series of mandatory orientations during the semester prior to studying abroad.
 These orientations will address issues of academic, cultural, logistical, financial, and personal preparation, as well as health and safety.
 Failure to participate in the required orientations will result in dismissal from the program.
 Any financial losses incurred by this dismissal, including program fees and international airfare, are the student's full responsibility.